 Robert Entman is a Professor of Media and Public Affairs at George Washington University.
-He is the author of Democracy without Citizens: Media and the Decay of American Politics.
+He is an expert in political communication and is the author of Democracy without Citizens: Media and the Decay of American Politics.

 Steven Heyman is a Professor of Law at Chicago-Kent College of Law.
-He is the author of Free Speech and Human Dignity.
+He is an expert in constitutional and free speech law and is the author of Free Speech and Human Dignity.

 Michael Wagner is an Associate Professor in Journalism and Mass Communications at the University of Wisconsin Madison.
-He is the co-author of Political Behavior of the American Electorate.
+He is an expert in political communication and is the co-author of Political Behavior of the American Electorate.

 Michael Wagner: Democratic theorists have long extolled the need for quality debate and compromise among lawmakers.
 And so governance requires at least political elites to deliberate and work together in order to come to some kind of a consensus.
 The question, of course, is what is the quality of that deliberation?
 And is there something about what happens when the quality of that deliberation changes that can effect basic democratic processes like compromise or support for compromise or the willingness for people to civically engage?
 I think there is, and I think when rhetoric is particularly nasty… it effects people’s willingness to compromise both in terms of individual citizens willingness to accept compromise and possibly even lawmakers willingness to compromise across partisan lines.
 And so that is where I begin my analysis.